December 2015 - even the weather hasn't stopped us.

 Sailing: We have a diverse dinghy fleet with both racing and cruising craft.
 We have three Wayfarers and a Wanderer, and their crews regularly sail to the islands of the Forth.
 We race every other Sunday afternoon over the season and on non-racing weeks, there is rescue cover.
-We have seven club boats - two RS Fevas, two Laser Picos, two 420s and a Leader which can be used by suitably qualified members.
-We believe we have the biggst RS Feva fleet in any club in Scotland with eleven boats.
+We have thirteen club boats - two RS Fevas, seven Laser Picos, two 420s, a Hobie Cat and a Leader which can be used by suitably qualified members.
+We believe we have the biggest RS Feva fleet in any club in Scotland with eleven boats.

 Kayaking: Members' boats include sea kayaks and open canoes, and the club has two kayaks and two sit on tops and several ordinary kayaks which can be used by suitably qualified members.
 We run two star course for children and adults around twice a year.

-Longer trips to destinations around the Firth are undertaken and boats are trailed across Scotland for Regattas and excursion rows which this year have included Lewis and Achiltibuie.
+Longer trips to destinations around the Firth are undertaken and boats are trailed across Scotland for Regattas and expedition rows which this year have included Lewis, Loch Shiel and even North Berwick.

-The club has members at all levels from novices to highly competitive regatta winning teams.
-Sessions are open to any member who has completed two training rows and last an hour.
+The club has members at all levels from novices to highly competitive regatta teams.
+All sessions are open to any member who has completed two training rows and last an hour.
 Lifejackets are provided.

 An opt in email list and website allows members to contact one another to seek crew, and offer to crew, or to arrange cruises etc.

 Junior members are welcome.
 Tuesday and Wednesday evenings are devoted to children's sailing and kayaking, giving children a chance to try new activities and develop their skills.
-Members are expanding this aspect of the clubs activities and a full programme for 2015 is being planned.
+Members are expanding this aspect of the clubs activities and a full programme for 2016 is being planned with sailig on Thursday evenings becoming available.
 PSKC is now a firmly established venue on the Scottish Feva Traveller Circuit and our member trail their boats to other venues across Scotland.

 The club is strongly supported by the National Lottery, City of Edinburgh Council and the local community as well as local businesses and individuals.